Observation of the pressure effect in simulations of droplets splashing on a dry surface: Discussion

 where $v_{h_{t},z}$ is the vertical velocity of the liquid sheet when it has risen a characteristic height of:

 For $p_{0} = 1 \si{\kilo \pascal}$ this is the vertical velocity at $t=0.17$, and for $p_{0} = 100 \si{\kilo \pascal}$ at $t=0.26$.

 In Table \ref{riboux} the theoretical predictions of Riboux and Gordillo \cite{riboux2014} are shown.
 The theoretically predicted values for $\beta$ are $\beta_{R} = 0.075$ and $\beta_{R} = 0.649$ for calculations at $p_{0} = 1 \si{\kilo \pascal}$ and $p_{0} = 100 \si{\kilo \pascal}$, respectively.
 However, the values calculated from the simulations are $\beta_{S} = 0.523$ and $\beta_{S} = 0.557$.
 Comparing $\beta_{S}$ and $\beta_{R}$, shows that theory predicts about an order of magnitude difference between the normal and reduced pressure cases.
 However, the values calculated from the simulations show similar values of $\beta$ for both normal and reduced pressures.
 This suggests that when using the definition in equation~\ref{eqn:betaS}, $\beta$ is not able to predict splashing for these simulations.
+However, the vertical velocity components, shown in figure~\ref{fig:velocities}, do suggest that a lift force could be responsible for the breakup of a liquid sheet.
+Consistent with equations~\ref{eqn:t_eR} and \ref{eqn:v_eR} the lamella ejection time and velocity are independent of pressure.
+Only at later times, when a lift force could have started to act on the liquid sheet, do the velocities start to differ, supporting the lift force hypothesis.
+In addition, the existence of a lift force would explain why, although there is a strong vertical component to the liquid sheet velocity in figure~\ref{fig:velocities}, the liquid sheet does not rise as high as is typically seen in experiments.
+The droplet size used in these simulations is much smaller than a typical droplet used in experiments resulting in a smaller liquid sheet and thus smaller lift force.